Welcome to St. Patrick Catholic School!

 A Message from the Principal and Vice-Principal |

 At St. Patrick Catholic School, we are committed to providing a safe, caring and rich learning environment for all students.
 In partnership with St. Francis de Sales Catholic Church and our parent community, student well-being and achievement are our top priority.
 We encourage every student to reach his or her full potential in an inclusive community and to live and work in a French Immersion centre.
 We hope to nurture, support and inspire students on their road to becoming compassionate, confident and responsible Catholic graduates.
-Students from Grades 1-8 will be using this agenda as a tool for learning.
-Recording daily work and making note of important dates will help foster good organization and time-management skills.
-The agenda is also a great tool for communication between home and school.
-We remind you to follow us on Twitter.
-Please subscribe to our school website for upcoming events, monthly calendars and other information.
+Teachers use the Edsby system to communicate with parents/guardians.
+We encourage all families to ensure that they have Edsby access and are checking this platform a regular basis We remind you to follow us on Twitter.
+Also, please subscribe to our school website for upcoming events, monthly calendars and other information.
 We also ask that you ensure that we always have your updated contact numbers as well as an email address.
 We regularly send out information through email.
 We look forward to working in partnership with you for a successful school year!
-Partners in Christ, Mme Bartlett Mr. Neubauer Principal Vice-Principal |
+Partners in Christ, Mme Bartlett Mrs. Sternad Principal Vice-Principal |

 School Hours |

-Entry Bell 8:40 Recess 10:04 - 10:20 Lunch 11:25 - 12:25 Recess 1:50 - 2:05 Dismissal 3:10
+Morning Bell 8:40 AM Recess 10:05 AM. - 10:20 AM Lunch 11:25 AM - 12:25 AM Recess 1:50 PM - 2:05 PM

 |